The Multivariate Bernoulli detector: Change point estimation in discrete survival analysis: Introduction

-Change points have been widely studied in continuous survival analysis \citep*[e.g.][]{Matthews1982,Goodman2011} but less so in the discrete case: \citet{Kozumi2000} considers a single risk modelled via a Markov chain with a prespecified number of change points.
-Instead, we learn the number of change points from the data. \citet{Wang2007} use posterior predictive checks for change point detection with posterior computation enabled by a conjugate Dirichlet prior on the hazards.
-They do not include covariates in the model as this would lead to loss of conjugacy and increased computational cost.
+Change points have been widely studied in continuous survival analysis \citep*[e.g.][]{Matthews1982,Goodman2011} but less so in the discrete case: \citet{Kozumi2000} considers a single risk modeled via a Markov chain with a prespecified number of change points, while \citet{Wang2007} use posterior predictive checks for change point detection, without allowing for covariates in the model.
+On the other hand, we allow for covariates in the model and perform cause-specific variable selection.
+Moreover, we estimate the number of change points, testing for the presence and location of change points using Bayes factors or posterior probabilities.

-Further features of our method include the ability of testing for the presence and location of change points using Bayes factors, and cause-specific variable selection, thanks to the modularity of our approach.
-The modularity is due to a Gaussian augmented likelihood based on data augmentation for logistic regression \citep{Fruhwirth-Schnatter2007}.
-Data augmentation is also exploited to devise efficient Markov chain Monte Carlo (MCMC) schemes for posterior inference.
-Moreover, such schemes rely also on the connections between the change point models and Bayesian nonparametrics \citep{Martinez2014}, allowing for more global updates.
-Combination of these ideas leads to an effective local-global MCMC scheme.

 The paper is structured as follows.
-Section~\ref{sec:model} introduces the model.
-Section~\ref{sec:simul} investigates its performance in simulations.
-Section~\ref{sec:application} discusses an application to prostate cancer data.
+Section~\ref{sec:model} introduces the model and describes a tailored Markov chain Monte Carlo (MCMC) sampler.
+Section~\ref{sec:application} discusses an application to the ICU data.
 Section~\ref{sec:compare} compares our approach with existing ones.
 We conclude the paper in Section~\ref{sec:discussion}.